A WEEK-END TRIP TO BRUGES (BELGIUM)

 Bruges is a fairytale town full of history dating back to the 12th Century and the entire city center is listed as a UNESCO World Heritage Site.
 Bruges is such a small town that you won’t need a car while you’re here.
 I absolutely loved just walking out of the hotel and being steps from every major site.
 Here’s how we spent our time in Bruges:

 Take a cruise Considered the Venice of the North, Bruges is filled with gorgeous canals that wind through the city.
 You can purchase tickets for a canal boat tour at various spots along the canal, just look for the Red ticket booth.
 It is only €12 for adults and €7 for kids.
 Advance reservations are not possible, just show up and get in line.
 The cruise is about 35 minutes long.
 Our boat captain gave the tour in three languages which was super cool.
-Don’t forget to carry a few Euros to tip the captain after the cruise.
+Don’t forget to carry a few euros to tip the captain after the cruise.

 There are several departure points for the boat tour along the canal.
 Hop on anywhere you see the boats parked